 Please read the ‘CTR family survival guide’ for more information about CETRs and CTRs.

 We have to keep a list of all the children/ young people and adults in Cambridgeshire and Peterborough who are at risk of going into hospital or being supported away from home if we don’t get the right support for you.

-This is called the Transforming Care Register and the Clinical Commissioning Group (CCG) is responsible for maintaining it.
+This is called the homes not hospitals care Register and the Clinical Commissioning Group (CCG) is responsible for maintaining it.

 It helps us plan for meeting the needs and we have to report to NHS England every month on the progress for each child or young person and weekly for anyone actually in hospital.

 On this page you can find consent forms.
-These are for parents to complete and also for young people to complete to give permission for the Transforming Care Team to put the young person's name on the Transforming Care Register and for the CETR to go ahead.
+These are for parents to complete and also for young people to complete to give permission for the Transforming Care Team to put the young person's name on the homes not hospitals care Register and for the CETR to go ahead.

-We have a Transforming Care for Children and Young People Group who are responsible for making sure we meet our Transforming Care responsibilities.
+We have a homes not hospitals care for Children and Young People Group who are responsible for making sure we meet our homes not hospitals care responsibilities.

 The group meets monthly and is made up of parent representatives, health, social care and education professionals and commissioners.